laurentperrinet/Perrinet20PredictiveProcessing/README.md

 response of the system) gets more precise.

-Strikingly, this translates in the neural activity by the fact that for a more coherent set of input, the neural activity of the population is more sparse [@Vinje02; @Baudot13] This was already explained by the predictive coding model of [@Rao99] and implemented in [@Kremkow16] for instance.
-Importantly, the principle of sparse coding is itself sufficient to guide the learning of the connectivity within a population of neurons, such as in V1 [@Olshausen97].
+Strikingly, this translates in the neural activity by the fact that for a more coherent set of inputs, the neural activity of the population is more sparse [@Vinje02; @Baudot13].
+This was already explained by the predictive coding model of [@Rao99] and implemented in [@Kremkow16] for instance.
+Importantly, the principle of sparse coding is itself sufficient to guide the learning of the connectivity within a population of neurons, such as in V1 [@Olshausen97; @Perrinet15bicv].
 This helps to solve an important problem, that is, that the system is auto-organized and that the learning of the connectivity should be unsupervised.
-As such the plasticity rules that should be developed in SNNs should use similar governing principles.
+As such, the plasticity rules that should be developed in SNNs should use similar governing principles.

 5 Summary and conclusions {#sec:summary-and-conclusions}
 =========================